 can't be obtained from the application service provider, the tools look for the derived DbContext

 type inside the project.
-Then they try to create an instance using a constructor with no parameters.
+Then they try to create an instance using a constructor without parameters.
 This can be the default constructor if the DbContext

 is configured using the OnConfiguring